haotianjia95/Axial_Groove_Heat_Pipe_Capillary_Limit/README.md

 ## Overview

-This repository contains the MATLAB code used to generate the results presented in the paper:
+This repository contains the MATLAB code used to generate the results presented in the paper for the limiting case when the protrusion angle defined in the referenced journal publication is zero degrees.

-**“Adiabatic-section flow in axial-groove heat pipes with varying meniscus curvature.”**

 The main code file is: